Russell McCormmach

-Russell Keith McCormmach (born 9 October 1933), the husband of the late Christa Jungnickel, is an American historian of physics.
+Russell Keith McCormmach (born 9 October 1933) is an American historian of physics.

+Early life and education

 McCormmach grew up in Walla Walla, Washington and studied physics at Washington State College with bachelor's degree in 1955.
 As a Rhodes scholar, he studied politics, philosophy and economics at Oxford University with bachelor's degree in 1959.
 He then worked as an electronics engineer at Bell Laboratories.
 In 1967 he received a Ph.D. in the history of science from Case Institute of Technology under Martin J. Klein.
 McCormmach was then a professor of the history of science at the University of Pennsylvania and the Johns Hopkins University (until 1983), and then at the University of Oregon.
 There he is a professor emeritus.

+Career

 McCormmach studied the history of German physics in the 19th and 20th centuries.
 His novel Night Thoughts of a Classical Physicist consists of the fictional reminiscences of an elderly German physics professor named Viktor Jacob who reflects on the revolutionary developments (relativity theory, quantum theory, and atomic physics) at the beginning of 20th century physics.
-The fictional character Viktor Jacob is partly based on Paul Drude (who committed suicide in 1906).
+The fictional character Viktor Jacob is partly based on Paul Drude (who died by suicide in 1906).
 In the novel, Viktor Jacob recalls Paul Drude as a friend.